pmichaillat/pmichaillat.github.io/content/design/f.md

 ## Color scheme

 Colors are distracting, and many colors are hard to read when they are printed in black and white.
-To reduce distraction and have a CV that prints well, the template only uses black for the main text, and gray for surrounding elements (headings, bullet points, footer).
+To reduce distraction and have a CV that prints well, the template only uses black for the main text, and gray for surrounding elements (headings, bullet points, footer, lines).

 ---